-- Core Team: Michael Dinkins (CISO, Chair), Dr. Mike Ward (Forensics), Christopher Howard (Network Security Architect), Tony Parsley (Client Services), Larry Prince (Information Security Analyst).
+- Core Team: Michael Dinkins (CISO, Chair), Dr. Mike Ward (Forensics), Christopher Howard (Network Security Architect), Tony Parsley (Client Services).
 The ISAT Core meets monthly to address current security issues, plan new initiatives and monitor InfoSec program progress.

 - Extended ISAT: Ad Hoc teams are formed to address specific InfoSec issues (e.g. Incidents and response, security plan initiatives, Security Awareness program, IT Administrator Training, etc.);

 - Security Liaisons: Select departments/organizations have assigned a security representative to bring security-related issues to the attention of the ISAT and assist in security-related tasks to ensure departmental System Security Plan compliance.
 Liaisons help promote Information Security awareness within their organization.

 The information system owner is the person responsible for the procurement, development, integration, modification and/or operation and maintenance of the system.
 The System Owner may or may not be the Information Owner.
 The System Owner works with the CISO and information Owners to develop and maintain individual system security plans.

 The information owner is the person of authority for specified information and is responsible for establishing the controls for its creation, collection, processing, transfer, and disposal.
 The Information Owner may or may not be the System Owner.
 The Information Owner works with the CISO and System Owner to establish rules for appropriate use and protection of information, appropriate controls to protect the information, and the availability of or accessibility to information resources.